Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-If I wanted to cycle from the Lahn Valley to the Westerwald, I would have to overcome quite a few inclines.
-What a stroke of luck it is when a former railway line can be used as a cycle path.
-The former Ulm Valley railway - also known as the "Balkan Express" - was closed in 1976.
-Today, the railway line has been converted into an attractive cycle path.
-This allows me to experience and enjoy the low mountain range landscape with few gradients.
+If I want to cycle from the Lahn valley to the Westerwald, I would have to overcome some climbs.
+How lucky it is when a former railway line can be used as a cycle path.
+The former Ulmtalbahn – also called "Balkan Express" – was closed in 1976.
+Today the track has been converted into an attractive cycle path.
+This way I can experience and enjoy the low-gradient Central Uplands landscape.

-The cycle path has been developed as a GeoRoute in the GEOPARK Westerwald-Lahn-Taunus.
-The Ulm Valley Railway was once built to transport raw materials from the Westerwald to the Lahn Valley.
-Basalt, clay and iron ore were exported from here.
-Today, I find many relics of mining history along the route, which I learn exciting stories about at beautifully designed rest areas and viewpoints.
+The cycle path is developed as a GeoRoute in the GEOPARK Westerwald-Lahn-Taunus.
+The Ulmtalbahn was originally built for raw material transport from the Westerwald to the Lahn valley.
+Basalt, clay, and iron ore were exported from here.
+Today, I find many mining-historical relics along the route, over which I learn exciting stories at beautifully designed rest areas and viewpoints.

-Shortly after starting high up on the mountain called "Knoten", one of the highest mountains in the Westerwald, I reach the Adolf Weiß monument (Hui-Wäller monument).
-Adolf Weiß was a true Westerwald farmer and local poet.
-In 1913, he won a competition for a hiker's greeting.
-This is still popular today: "Hui!
+Shortly after the start high up on the Knoten, one of the highest mountains in the Westerwald, I reach the Adolf Weiß monument (Hui-Wäller monument).
+Adolf Weiß was a genuine Westerwald farmer and local poet.
+He won a competition in 1913 that was about a hiker's greeting.
+It remains popular to this day: "Hui!
 Wäller?
 Allemol!"
-The route continues to Beilstein, where I can buy some tasty provisions in the apple shop.
-And in the village, the BASALT-PARKours awaits with lots of information about the raw material basalt and small climbing facilities for children.
-A wonderful oasis of peace has been created here.
-A little further on, between Beilstein and Holzhausen, is the Ulmbachtalsperre reservoir with a restaurant and swimming facilities.
-Above Ulm, I am greeted by the bronze head of the Erwin Piscator monument, which was erected to the famous citizen in 2016.
-Erwin Friedrich Maximilian Piscator (17 December 1893 – 30 March 1966) was a German theatre director and producer.
-Piscator's students in New York were Bea Arthur, Harry Belafonte, Marlon Brando, Tony Curtis, Ben Gazzara, Judith Malina, Walter Matthau, Rod Steiger, Elaine Stritch, Eli Wallach, Jack Creley, and Tennessee Williams.
+Then it continues to Beilstein, where I can buy delicious provisions at the old station (Friday afternoons and Saturday mornings) and also visit on Friday and Sunday afternoons.
+In the town, the BASALT-PARKours awaits with lots of information about the raw material basalt.
+A wonderful oasis of calm has emerged here.
+A bit further between Beilstein and Holzhausen lies the Ulmbachtalsperre with a large beer garden and swimming possibility.
+Above Ulm, I am greeted by the bronze head of the Erwin Piscator monument, which was set up in 2016 in honor of the famous citizen.

 Approach

-• From Frankfurt: Take the A3 and B49 to Limburger Str. in Merenberg, take the B49 exit towards Merenberg-west/Mengerskirchen/M-Allendorf/Weilburg/Hasselbach, Industriestraße, L3109, L3046, Hauptstraße and L3046 to your destination in Greifenstein
+• From Frankfurt: take A3 and B49 to Limburger Str. in Merenberg, take exit on B49 towards Merenberg-west/Mengerskirchen/M-Allendorf/Weilburg/Hasselbach, then Industriestraße, L3109, L3046, Hauptstraße, and L3046 to the destination in Greifenstein

-• From Siegen: Take the A45 motorway to the B255 in Herborn, take exit 26-Herborn-West on the A45, follow the B255 to your destination in Greifenstein
+• From Siegen: take A45 to B255 in Herborn, take exit 26-Herborn-West on A45, follow B255 to the destination in Greifenstein

-• From Koblenz: Take the A48, A3 and B49 to Limburger Str. in Merenberg, take the B49 exit towards Merenberg-west/Mengerskirchen/M-Allendorf/Weilburg/Hasselbach, Industriestraße, L3109, L3046, Hauptstraße and L3046 to the destination in Greifenstein
+• From Koblenz: take A48, A3, and B49 to Limburger Str. in Merenberg, take exit on B49 towards Merenberg-west/Mengerskirchen/M-Allendorf/Weilburg/Hasselbach, then Industriestraße, L3109, L3046, Hauptstraße, and L3046 to the destination in Greifenstein

 Parking